cheslie-team/cheslie-player/README.md

 __Testing your player__

-You can test your chess player by runnin the command `npm test`.
+You can test your chess player by runnin the command `npm test` (or `npm run start-win` if you're using windows).
 This will play a chess game where your player faces an opponent making random moves.
 All moves and positions are printed to the console as shown in the sample listing below.

 ```